Back to all Articles

 The Problem Statement

-- Outgoing calls and mobile data are not the priority
+• Outgoing calls and mobile data are not priority, but a value-add

-The task is not to find any plan, but the most cost-effective plan that satisfies all constraints.
+The task is to find the most cost-effective plan that satisfies all constraints.

 Step 1: Clarify the Problem in Writing